GP-Stanley/tech264_python/JSON/JSON.md

 * Python has a built-in package called json, which can be used to work with JSON data.
 * A popular, open standard file format for storing and exchanging data.

 ## What does it stand for?
 * JavaScript Object Notation.

 ## What is it used for?
-*  for transmitting data in web applications (e.g., sending some data from the server to the client, so it can be displayed on a web page, or vice versa).
+* For transmitting data in web applications (e.g., sending some data from the server to the client, so it can be displayed on a web page, or vice versa).
+* It’s used to represent data structures and objects.

 ## What is it written in?
-* The JSON syntax is derived from JavaScript object notation syntax, but the JSON format is text only.
+* The JSON syntax is derived from JavaScript object notation syntax, but the JSON format is `text only`.
 * Code for reading and generating JSON data can be written in any programming language.

 ## Include a simple example of JSON